Ewwii-sh/ewwii/docs/src/commands/call_fns.md

 ## Limitation: Main configuration

 However, there is one limitation in `call-fns`.
-It can only see and call functions defined within your main configuration (i.e `main.rhai` file).
+It can only see and call functions defined within your main configuration (i.e `ewwii.rhai` file).

 ## Solution: Creating wrappers